UW faces conference leader North Dakota State

 2013-14: Richardson began his season on a tear with an 8-1 mark and a title in the Northwest Open at 149 pounds.
 He recovered from some struggles in the fall with a 4-2 mark in the Reno Tournament of Champions, placing fifth in a tough field to end the semester.

-He couldn't find a rhythm in the spring, finishing 17-15 for the season, including a 1-2 mark in the West Regional.
+He struggled to find a rhythm in the spring, finishing 17-15 for the season, including a 1-2 mark in the West Regional.
 He had five pins and two technical falls for the year.

 Richardson put up a 3.12 GPA in kinesiology and health promotion to claim a spot on the WWC Coaches' Honor Roll.
 He was a 2011 Coaches' Honor Roll honoree.